VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

 **June 8th, 2022**.
 The current data example focuses on the [designing effect visual patient profiles](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-06-08).
-The example data set is re-using data from a previous challenge on [Alzheimer demographic data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-11-10), but this time focusing on a wider set of measurements.
-The challenge also focuses on the individual patient and how to best present a combination of data measured at the patient level in an informative manner.
+The example data set re-uses data from a previous challenge on [Alzheimer demographic data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-11-10).
+But this instead focusing on a wider set of measurements.
+The challenge aim is to provide example of how to present individual patient information.
+In other words, how to best design visualizations that combine measurements at the patient level in an informative manner.
+See the [designing effect visual patient profiles](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-06-08) page for more detail and some examples for inspiration.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays